 It is our belief that inspiration strikes everywhere- stories spawn from playing on swing sets and poems pop up with your morning toast.
 Be it a popular dance on Tik Tok, or something more personally powerful, if you can’t stop thinking about something you’ve experienced, write about it and see what happens!
 Inspired Ink is a place to share and receive credit for expressing what you find meaningful, and in this scary time of seclusion, sharing art through the internet has more power than ever before.

-We all thought spring would start and fun things would happen, but the Covid-19 pandemic put a stop to much of what we look forward to, including the Poetry and Prose workshop Inspired Ink was partnering with.
+We all thought summer would start and fun things would happen, but the Covid-19 pandemic put a stop to much of what we look forward to, including graduation traditions, summer camp, and sports.
 The silver lining of social distancing and staying indoors is that school schedules are reduced, giving us more free time than ever thought possible!
-There’s now time to express ideas and enjoy the process of writing, while we wait for this second winter to subside.
-Inspired Ink understands the disappointment of widespread cancelations, but creativity is something that cannot be canceled, and we can’t wait to see what you create!
+There’s now time to express ideas and enjoy the process of writing, while we wait for this pandemic-induced weirdness to subside.
+Inspired Ink understands the disappointment of widespread cancellations, but creativity is something that cannot be canceled, and we can’t wait to see what you create!

 If you’ve never engaged in creative writing outside the classroom and are looking to cure coronavirus induced boredom, here are a few random-thoughts ideas to expand upon in a freewriting exercise.
 Answer these crazy questions and see where they take you!
 Please consider emailing your creations to firstname.lastname@example.org- just because school’s out doesn’t mean teens have no outlet or voice.
 We also provide peer feedback and editing, and will publish anonymous submissions at the author’s request.